mansuf/mangadex-downloader/docs/cli_usage/advanced.md

 ## Auto select choices from selectable prompt command (list, library, followed-list)

-In case you didn't want to be prompted, you can use this feature !
+In case you don't want as many prompts, you can use this feature !

 ```shell
 # Automatically select position 1